-Kelly Boscarino, Director of Chapter 126 Sports & Fitness, received her M.P.A.
+Kelly Boscarino, Director of Oak Hill Adaptive Sports & Fitness, received her M.P.A.
 Non-Profit Leadership degree from Clemson University in 2012 and a B.S.
 Business Management from CCSU.
 Since her first job working for her local YMCA, she realized having access to health and wellness activities is key to building empowered individuals and strong communities.
 Over the past 10 years Boscarino has worked at several YMCAs and JCCs throughout Connecticut specializing in member retention, acquisition and program development.
 Boscarino is passionate about collaborating with like-minded organizations to develop new programs that change lives.
-Through her work with Chapter 126, Boscarino serves on the Miracle League of Connecticut Advisory Board, is a co-facilitator of a Multiple Sclerosis support group and is a member of Oak Hill’s Health and Safety Committee.
+Through her work with Oak Hill, Boscarino serves on the Miracle League of Connecticut Advisory Board, is a co-facilitator of a Multiple Sclerosis support group and is a member of Oak Hill’s Health and Safety Committee.
 Boscarino is a proud mother of two girls and enjoys spending every minute of her free time chasing them around.

 Paul Weiland – Adapted Sports Program Coordinator